 To continue the real estate analogy, a single-tenant environment is like a single-family house.
 Like in single-family homes, single-tenant customers share municipal utilities with their neighbors (IAAS), but the walls, roof, and HVAC systems (the SaaS instance) are theirs.

-Thus, the main difference between single-tenant and multi-tenant architecture is the number of software instances on each.
+So what sets single tenant vs multi tenant environments apart?
+The main difference between the two is the number of software instances on each.
 A single tenant model consists of one platform user running a single platform codebase on their website.
-In a multi-tenant scenario, the single codebase is shared between a limitless number of users.
+In a multi tenant scenario, the single codebase is shared between a limitless number of users.
 As illustrated by the image below, the second scenario reduces costs but does so at the expense of user convenience and control.

 So how does single-tenant support more complex environments, like B2B?